deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG19.png" alt="">

 The above command uses `x` to show the address of the `Source!protectMe2` function and then uses `dps` to show that `Source!cfgTest1` still points to `Source!cfgTest1`.
-Then, using `ep`, we overwrite the function. `dps` once again verifies that the function overwrite has occured.
+Then, using `ep`, we overwrite the function pointer. `dps` once again verifies that the function overwrite has occured.

 Let's now step through the program to see what happens.
 Program execution firstly hits the CFG dispatch function.